Submitty/submitty.github.io/_docs/student/team_assignments.md

 ![](/images/team_manage_2.png)

-If you forgot to create or form a team before the team lock date, you may only accept invitations to existing teams sent before the team or form a "team of one" that contains only yourself.
+If you forgot to create or form a team before the team lock date, you may only accept invitations to existing teams sent before the lock date or form a "team of one" that contains only yourself.
 Consult the course syllabus and/or specific assignment instructions regarding penalties and procedures for team membership management after the team lock